Greener Garbage Collection

 REUSE: Disinfect your old garbage cans and use them for storing emergency supplies, collecting rainwater for your garden or for collecting extra Yard and Garden waste (that has not been commingled with kitchen scraps) for recycling at the Garden Recycling Drop-off at the Public Works Yard.

 RECYCLE: Go to myrecyclopedia.ca for information on potential facilities that will accept your old cleaned garbage cans for recycling, Plastic or Metal.
-Call beforehand to confirm and inquire about any associated drop off fees.
+Call beforehand to inquire about any associated drop off fees.

 Moving Carts to the Curb on Collection Day is Made Easy